 Dental emergencies can happen in the blink of an eye or take many months to develop, but whatever the situation might be, you should always reach out for professional care as soon as possible.
 By contacting and coming to see us quickly, we’ll be able to minimize any pain and give a patient the best chance to keep all of their teeth.
-Between your call and the moment you step into our office, however, here are a few things you should do when handling a dental emergency:
+Between your call and the moment you step into our dental office, however, here are a few things you should do when handling a dental emergency:

 Rinse and floss around the tooth to dislodge any debris that might be causing the pain.
 If this doesn’t solve the problem outright, an OTC pain-reliever and cold compress can help provide some temporary relief.
 Do NOT place an aspirin directly on the gums, as this could potentially damage them.